 Interchange++ vs. Blended Pricing

 When setting up a merchant account with CardCorp, you have the option to choose between Interchange++ and Blended pricing models.
-Each has its own advantages and considerations, depending on your business needs.
+Depending on your company’s requirements, each has unique benefits and considerations.

 Interchange++ Pricing